axelboc/website-rmittkd/src/pages/dojang.md

     degree: 7
     name: Jason Lai
     photo: /uploads/instructor.jpg
+  - bio: >-
+      Mr Chung has been training at RMIT since 2007 and received his 4th degree Black Belt in June 2018.
+He is the head instructor of RMIT Bundoora.
+He is representing Australia at the 2019 CHITF World Championships in Melbourne, Victoria.
+    degree: 4
+    name: Marc Chung
+    photo: /uploads/instructor.jpg
 clubsIntro: >-
   Our club is part of the Lai Taekwon-Do group, which gives us the opportunity to participate in multiple local and national tournaments each year.